 Consider this example of two employees at the same company, Cluster Engineering Co.:

-When he sold the next year, he paid the lower rate for long term gains, which we’ll assume is 20%, though it may vary.
-At this rate, the final value at which he sold, $2.00, means his tax burden for the year of 2021 was $3900.
+When he sells his shares in 2025, he will pay long term capital gains on the income from the sale of his shares, which we’ll assume is 15%, though it may vary in practice.
+At this rate, the final value at which he sold, $3.00, means his tax burden from the sale of his shares in 2025 would be $2246.25.

 - Most early stage companies prefer to issue employees equity compensation as ISOs and executives Restricted Stocks.